HealthDataInsight/attribute_descriptors/README.md

 --------------------

 The keywords below are reserved for the helper methods when describing your data.
-You are free add your own metadata entries as long as they don't collide with the ones below.
+You are free to add your own metadata entries as long as they don't collide with the ones below.

 *`programmatic_name`* - this is the name that will be used throughout the code